thanavreddy/blackbox/Readme.md

 This project is a reverse-engineering challenge involving a set of undocumented API endpoints hosted on a sim**Hid**Hidden Behavior (Final Decoded Logic):**

-* If `data` is **not a list/array** → returns an error message: `"Input must be a valid JSON array"`
-* If `data` is **a list/array** (regardless of length or content) → always returns `false`

-> **Note:** The endpoint name is a complete decoy — there's no actual fizzbuzz number check happening.
-It simply validates if the input is an array and always returns false for arrays.alfunctioning system.
-Each endpoint behaves unpredictably with no official documentation, and the task was to deduce their hidden logic through carefully crafted requests and analysis of responses.

 ---

 ## Tech Stack